MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-A-General/section-668.8.md

 (ii) Be at least 300 clock hours but less than 600 clock hours;

-(iii) Provide undergraduate training that prepares a student for gainful employment in a recognized occupation as provided under subpart Q of this part;
+(iii) Provide undergraduate training that prepares a student for gainful employment in a recognized occupation;

 (iv) Admit as regular students some persons who have not completed the equivalent of an associate degree; and